 His mother would find someone from the community to carry him on their back to take him to the nearest health centre two days away from where he lived.
 It was all barefoot—through the rivers, through the jungles.

-The inaccessibility of healthcare in critical moments stuck with Gautam, who went on to become a prominent doctor and founder of Mountain Heart Nepal (non-profit NGO), which brings mobile medical clinics to those in need in rural regions of the country.
-For years, Gautam has travelled across Nepal supplying life-saving medicines, equipment, and medical care to some of the poorest communities in Nepal.
+The inaccessibility of healthcare in critical moments stuck with Gautam, who went on to become a prominent doctor and founder of Mountain Heart Nepal (a non-profit NGO), which brings mobile medical clinics to those in need in rural regions of the country.
+For years, Gautam has travelled across Nepal, supplying life-saving medicines, equipment, and medical care to some of the poorest communities in Nepal.